HEP-FCC/fcc-edm/README.md

 The FCC Event Data Model.

-The Data Model uses [PODIO](https://github.com/HEP-FCC/podio).
+The Data Model uses [PODIO](https://github.com/aidasoft/podio).
 On lxplus the PODIO installation is picked up by the `init.sh` script.

-If you are unable to use this central installation you'll have to [compile, install and setup](https://github.com/hegner/podio/blob/master/README.md) the environment for PODIO.
+If you are unable to use this central installation you'll have to [compile, install and setup](https://github.com/aidasoft/podio/blob/master/README.md) the environment for PODIO.

 Bug tracker
 --
-Please report any feature requests and issues at this [JIRA](https://sft.its.cern.ch/jira/projects/FCC/issues/) for the component DataModel.
+Please report any feature requests and issues in the github repository.

 Documentation
 --